airpodsreplicas/airreps/docs/ordering/how-to-buy.md

 ## FAQ

-::: details Why can I only pay with Wise or Bitcoin!?
+::: details Why can I only pay with Bitcoin or Wise?
-At present, the majority of our sellers accept payments via Wise - a reputable international money transfer service, or through various forms of cryptocurrencies, including Bitcoin.
-This preference has emerged due to past issues with PayPal, which was previously closed following complaints related to Apple's trademarks.
-However, it's worth noting that there may be changes on the horizon.
-HiCity, one of our prominent sellers, is considering the inclusion of credit card payments in the near future.
-In the meantime, if you're looking for alternatives that already accept credit card payments, consider using either Jenny's Alibaba or BESChan's Weidian link with an agent, both platforms allows you to pay with a credit card respectively.
+You can oftentimes only pay with Bitcoin or Wise due to the preferred security and anonymity these payment methods offer in the replica products market.
+While some sellers, like HiCity, have reintroduced credit card options, many still solely rely on Bitcoin and Wise for transactions.
+This choice prioritizes the safety and discretion of sellers.
 :::

 ::: details Why are there so few AliExpress/Alibaba links?